BRP Jose Loor Sr.

-The BRP Jose Loor Sr. (PC-390) is the nineteenth ship of the Jose Andrada-class coastal patrol craft of the Philippine Navy.
+BRP Jose Loor Sr. (PC-390) is the nineteenth ship of the Jose Andrada-class coastal patrol craft of the Philippine Navy.
 She was commissioned in 1997, and is currently in active service with the Littoral Combat Force, Philippine Fleet.

 It was initially designated as Fast Patrol Craft, and was numbered "DF-390", but later on was re-designated as a Patrol Gunboat, and was finally re-numbered as "PG-390".
 Another round of reclassification was made in April 2016, which re-designated the patrol gunboat as the coastal patrol craft "PC-390".

-Technical Details
+Technical details

 The ship was built to U.S. Coast Guard standards with aluminum hull and superstructure.
 She is powered by two Detroit Diesel 16V-92TA Diesel Engines with a combined power of around 2,800 hp driving two propellers for a maximum speed of 28 kn.
 Maximum range is 1200 nmi at 12 kn, or alternatively 600 nmi at 24 kn.